 Just like the error message showing, the main culprits of this issue are the Realtek network adapter and deep sleep mode of Windows.
-Hence, if you would like to get rid of this network controller not detected error, you need to check and fix problems with both the Realtek network controller and the sleep mode on Windows 10, 8, 7.
+Hence, if you would like to get rid of this network controller not detected error, you need to check and fix problems with both the Realtek network controller and the sleep mode on Windows 11, 10, 8, and 7.

 - 1: Check the Computer Hardware

 - 3: Disable Sleep Mode for the Network Controller

 - 4: Check the Network Adapter Power in BIOS

 You need to bear in mind that no matter it is Windows deep sleep or Ethernet or wireless network controller, a RAM card is crucial for your system to run different commands and programs.
 So you need to take time to check the RAM.
 Meanwhile, it is also necessary to power cycle the PC to troubleshoot the whole computer hardware.